 - Per capitoli – I. by agreement.

 - The Marches – region south of Rimini, containing the towns of Pesaro and Fano, which were domain of the Malatestas.
 As a result of the sale of Pesaro, Sigismondo obtained the help of Alfonso of Naples, the Duke of Milan Filippo Maria Visconti, and the pope to attack Sforza's possessions in the Marche and he took them one by one, making himself master of the region (Jones 194).
 Map.

-- King of Ragona … lamb – In spring 1447 Sigismondo was employed by Alfonso, King of Aragon (see VIII n.
+King of Ragona … lamb – In the spring of 1447, Sigismondo was employed by Alfonso, King of Aragon (see OCCEP VIII n.
 11) in an alliance of Milan, the papacy and Naples against Venice and Florence.
 However, the king had not paid the whole balance for Sigismondo’s military services and had roughly handled his envoys asking for the promised payments.
 Florence “made every effort to detach him from the king” and in December Sigismondo decided to switch sides and sign a condotta with Florence (Jones 198).